CDCgov/phdi/CONTRIBUTING.md

 #### Software

 ##### Overview
-The core development team uses VSCode as its IDE, but other options (e.g. IntelliJ, Eclipse, PyCharm, etc.) can be viable as well.
-The rest of this document will assume that you're using VSCode as your IDE.
-The project itself is coded primarily in Python.
+This document will assume that you're using VSCode as your IDE, but other options (e.g. IntelliJ, Eclipse, PyCharm, etc.) can be used as well.

 ##### Installation